DSMN 520 Spiritual Formation

 Church Reflection Assignment

-In this assignment, students will reflect on their reading of Church Membership as well as their own personal church membership (CLO: A, B).
+In this assignment, the student will reflect on his/her reading of Church Membership as well as his/her own personal church membership in a 800-1000 words (CLO: A, B).

 Fluency as a Discipline Assignment

-This is an applied book review (1300 words) over the book Gospel Fluency.
-The review is more concerned with how the student will apply the lessons learned in the book than it is with a critical evaluation of the book (CLO: C, E).
+This is a 1300-word applied book review over the book Gospel Fluency.
+The review is more concerned with how the student will apply the lessons learned in the book than it is with a critical evaluation of the book.
+The review must include the following 3 headings: Summary, Applied Review, and Fluency Experiences (CLO: C, E).

-This quiz will follow the first four modules of reading and include one question from each of Whitney's books.
+This quiz will follow the first 4 modules of reading and include 1 question from each of Whitney’s books.
 Students should not take this quiz until they have completed their reading from both Spiritual Disciplines of the Christian Life as well as Praying the Bible that is assigned in these modules.
 These questions are essay questions that require students to reflect on what they have learned from an aspect of the text.
+The third question is focused upon the student’s ability to read a biblical passage and pull the theological message of the passage (in this case, prayer) and then find applications of this passage/prayer for his/her own discipline of prayer.

-Before taking the quiz, students should also make sure they have applied the central challenge/thesis of Praying the Bible, by spending at least 30-60 minutes praying Scripture.
-I often recommend students pray through Ps.
-23, 139, Romans 8, or Hebrews 11, but students can choose a different passage to pray through should they prefer.
+Before taking the quiz, the student should also make sure he/she has applied the central challenge/thesis of Praying the Bible, by spending at least 30-60 minutes praying Scripture.
+Recommendations for the student include praying through Psalm 23, 139, Romans 8, or Hebrews 11, but he/she can choose a different passage to pray through should he/she prefer.

-Each quiz will cover the Learn material for the assigned module.
-Each quiz will contain 2 essay questions and have a 3 hour time limit (CLO: A, D).
+This quiz will cover the Learn material for the assigned module, will contain 3 essay questions, and have a 3-hour time limit.
+This quiz is open-book/open-notes (CLO: A, D).